-  Hybrids, on the other hand, are a cross-pollination of two different varieties of plants from the same species.
+Hybrids, conversely, are a cross-pollination of two different varieties of plants from the same species.
 It’s a process that happens in nature, though plant breeders intentionally cross-pollinate plants to improve characteristics such as disease resistance, color, fruit sizes, or improved taste and yields.
-And, hybrids accomplish all of these good things without being genetically modified.
+And hybrids accomplish all of these good things without being genetically modified.

 Heirloom and Organic Seeds

 Some define heirloom seeds as those open-pollinated (by wind or insects) that date back 40 to 50 years; others say before World War II, which began in 1939.
 One universal meaning of heirlooms is – because they are open-pollinated seeds, they can be collected from the parent plant year to year and produce the same characteristics, unlike hybrids or GMOs.

 Organic seeds are grown following the USDA’s National Organic Program (NOP), which doesn’t allow synthetic pesticides and fertilizers, sewage sludge (biosolids), or fresh manure.
 They must be non-GMO.
 Many heirlooms can be organic, as they came before synthetic fertilizers and pesticides.

 It’s a long answer to Charlotte’s question.
 In a nutshell, funky veggies can be organic and even heirlooms.
 And while genetically modified seeds and food don’t have to labels saying they are, you can seek out those labeled “non-GMO.”
 I’ve always been a fan of combining veggies in flower beds.
 Now with all the fun colors to be had, vegetables surely can add to the display and be wholesome to eat.